mrjohannchang/ipcq.py/README.md

 #### Constructor

-The same with [multiprocessing.managers.BaseManager](https://docs.python.org/3/library/multiprocessing.html#multiprocessing.managers.BaseManager), please refer to it.
+The same with [multiprocessing.managers.BaseManager](https://docs.python.org/3/library/multiprocessing.html#multiprocessing.managers.BaseManager), please refer to it for more info.

+`address` can be `ipcq.Address.AUTO` or `ipcq.Address.CWD`.
+When it's given `ipcq.Address.AUTO`, a random address will be chosen.
+`ipcq.Address.CWD` means using a file that lives in the current working directory.

+`authkey` is just like the password for authentication.
+It can be `ipcq.AuthKey.AUTO`, `ipcq.AuthKey.DEFAULT` or `ipcq.AuthKey.EMPTY`.

 #### Methods